STAC-IITMandi/AstraX-Sites/README.md

-# Astra-X
+# AstraX

-This repository contains previous AstraX websites.
+This repository contains AstraX websites.
+They are in different branches.
+The convention followed in naming the branches is `AstraX<year>`.